 If you're a prospective or incoming student, applying for financial assistance at Cornell is easy—just follow these simple steps.
-If you're a current Cornell student, you can skip these steps and reapply for financial assistance here.
+Current Cornell students can reapply for financial assistance here.
 If you have questions along the way, feel free to contact us.

 - Apply for admission as early as possible.
 We can’t award financial assistance until you have been admitted to the College.

-The Department of Education would like to encourage applicants and their parents to transfer tax information directly from the IRS website into the FAFSA to ensure that accurate information is provided on the FAFSA.
-Please click on the IRS Data Retrieval Process link above for instructions on how to complete this.
+- IRS Data Retrieval Process: The Department of Education would like to encourage applicants and their parents to transfer tax information directly from the IRS website into the FAFSA to ensure that accurate information is provided on the FAFSA.

 - FAFSA Tips and Common Mistakes to Avoid when Filing out the FAFSA: Common errors to avoid when filling out the FAFSA and tips to help you fill out the application.

 - 2016-2017 FAFSA Demo: A student's guide to completing the FAFSA video.